-What If a tenant wants to terminate the lease early?
+What if a tenant wants to end the lease early?

 The tenant may terminate a lease early based upon notice of foreclosure if they are in a single family home or in real property containing less than fifteen (15) units.
 There are strict time requirements to elect this option for the tenant and the homeowner does have the right to cure the mortgage deficiency as well.